samoli/cyclegrid/README.md

 ## A grid you say?

-Well no, it’s nothing like a grid, even if you use the roads.
-That’s the point.
+Well no, it’s nothing like a grid, even if you use the on-road cycleways.
 But maybe visualising what we have will help encourage improvements to the network.

 ## How was it created?